Australia's Uranium Mines

 ERA, separately, is obliged to secure funds for certain costs of rehabilitation in case of any need for premature closure.
 An annually amended plan is submitted to government outlining this provision, which is reviewed by an independent auditor.
 Money for this purpose is partly in a trust fund administered by the Commonwealth government and partly covered by bank guarantee.
 At the end of 2008, security of $149 million was held by the Commonwealth Government in respect to Ranger, and a further $1 million for Jabiluka.

 The Olympic Dam copper and uranium mine, with the town of Roxby Downs, is located 560 km north of Adelaide, near the opal mining centre of Andamooka.
 This is an arid part of Australia, receiving only an average of only 160 mm of rain per year, and that rather unreliably.
-The massive deposit is underground, some 350 metres below the surface, and is the largest known uranium orebody in the world.
+The massive deposit is underground, some 350 metres below the surface, and besides its primary significance as a copper orebody, it is the largest known uranium orebody in the world.

 WMC (Olympic Dam Corporation) Pty Ltd is the management company, a wholly-owned subsidiary of BHP Billiton Limited, which took over WMC Resources in mid-2005.
 Initially BP Minerals Ltd was a 49% partner in the enterprise, but WMC took over BP Minerals' share in 1993 for $315 million.

-In mid 1996 WMC announced a A$ 1250 million program to more than double annual production by 2001, to 200,000 tonnes copper and 3700 tonnes uranium oxide concentrate.
-This expansion program was then accelerated, bringing the increased capacity on line in 1999, with the cost eventually rising to A$ 1.94 billion and the uranium capacity to 4600 tonnes U3O8 per year (which later declined to 4100 t/yr with decreasing grades).
+Over 1996-99 WMC undertook a A$ 1.25 billion program to more than double annual production to 200,000 tonnes copper and 3700 tonnes uranium concentrate (from 1500 tonnes).
+This expansion program was then accelerated, with the cost eventually rising to A$ 1.94 billion and the uranium capacity to 4600 tonnes U3O8 per year (which later declined to 4100 t/yr with decreasing grades).

 Before the mid 2005 takeover by BHP Billiton, WMC Resources committed A$ 50 million over two years to assess the potential for doubling the size of Olympic Dam and in particular to take the resource categorisation of the southern orebody through to proven reserves and thus demonstrate the viability of a much expanded operation - up to 15,000 t/yr U3O8 (with 500,000 t/yr copper).
 The capital cost involved was estimated as at least A$5 billion.
 Some $4 billion had already been invested in the mine by WMC, including $680 million over 2001-04, and in 2004 the mine generated A$ 1100 million in export income.
 The WMC study included drilling on the southern deposit and assessing mining options including possibly a massive open pit (3 km wide, 1 km deep) to access the orebody.
 Up to June 2007 over 2000 km of drilling has been involved in defining the orebody.
-In 2008 a fresh look was taken at the possibilities on the basis that the previous assessment of market potential was too conservative.
-A BHP Billiton pre-feasibility study to decide among the development options, and a 4600-page draft environmental impact study, were completed in 2009.
-See also BHP Billiton pre-feasibility study
+BHP Billiton then made a fresh appraisal of the possibilities on the basis that the previous assessment of market potential was too conservative.
+A pre-feasibility study to decide among the development options, and a 4600-page draft environmental impact study, were completed in 2009.

 The EIS (summary p20) states: "Drilling of the ore body undertaken by BHP Billiton since 2005 has more than doubled the resource estimate from 3.98 billion tonnes of total mineral resource to 8.34 billion tonnes.
 At the same time, the expected demand and prices for the minerals means underground mining is no longer the preferred option for such a large ore body.
 Consequently, open pit mining has become the most feasible option for mining more of the resource.
 Underground mining can extract only about 25% of the ore containing recoverable quantities of copper, uranium, gold and silver, while an open pit would extract up to 98% as large zones of lower-grade mineralisation that were uneconomical for underground mining can be profitably bulk mined."